teambvd/UnRAID-Performance-Compendium/containers/nextcloud.md

   pm.min_spare_servers = 6
   pm.max_spare_servers = 24
   ```
+  * Be aware that these settings are reliant upon your [DB's configuration](https://github.com/teambvd/UnRAID-Performance-Compendium/blob/main/containers/postgres.md) for proper function; for instance, if you've set `pm.max_children` to `100`, but your database's max connections allowed is 50, you're going to see php reporting errors spinning up another server/child process if it tries to request a connection beyond the DB's allowed settings.

 * install pdlib at startup for facial recognition plugin - "nano /mnt/wd/dock/nextcloud/custom-cont-init.d/pdlib"
   ```bash